 Joseph C. Hansen is an associate in the San Francisco office of Latham & Watkins.
 Mr. Hansen is a member of the Litigation & Trial Department, and focuses his practice on data privacy and cybersecurity, class actions, and complex commercial litigation.

-Mr. Hansen represents companies in complex and high-stakes litigation in state and federal courts throughout the United States.
-He has extensive experience handling a range of complex cases from inception through appeal, with particular experience in technology and internet-related litigation.
-Mr. Hansen litigates with an eye towards creatively developing the law and preserving the record for appeal, and has secured reversal on appeal of adverse eight-figure verdicts on multiple occasions.
+Mr. Hansen practices at the intersection of the law and the internet.
+He advises companies regarding data privacy, and he represents companies in complex and high-stakes litigation in state and federal courts throughout the United States, with a particular focus on cybersecurity and class actions.
+He has extensive experience handling a range of complex cases from inception through appeal.
+Mr. Hansen litigates with an eye towards creatively developing novel areas of law while preserving the record for appeal, and has secured reversal on appeal of adverse eight-figure verdicts on multiple occasions.

 Mr. Hansen donates a substantial amount of time to pro bono work, focused in particular on the representation of refugees and impact refugee-law litigation.
-He has successfully represented asylum seekers in immigration court and on appeal, and has authored amicus briefs in the US Supreme Court and appellate courts on behalf of prominent legal scholars.
+He has successfully represented asylum seekers in immigration court and on appeal, and has authored many amicus briefs in the US Supreme Court and appellate courts on issues related to asylum and immigration.

 Mr. Hansen served as a law clerk to US Senior Circuit Judge Ruggero J. Aldisert of the US Court of Appeals for the Third Circuit.
 He received his JD from the University of Minnesota Law School, where he graduated summa cum laude and first in his class; received the 2010 Lockhart Award for Excellence in Scholarship, Leadership and Service; and was the lead note and comment editor of the Minnesota Law Review.
 He holds a BA from Grinnell College and received a Fulbright grant to teach in Chile.